arnoudb/frostybot/INSTALLATION.md

 ## Installation Guide

-This document is aimed at being a comprehensive installation guide to get you upand running on FrostyBot.
+This document is aimed at being a comprehensive installation guide to get you up and running on FrostyBot.

 ### Prerequisites